mixpanel/docs/pages/docs/tracking-methods/data-warehouse/overview.md

 ## Supported Warehouses
-The following data warehouses are currently supported with Mixpanel Warehouse Connectors.
+The following data warehouses are currently supported with Mixpanel Warehouse Sync.
 For more details on how to connect your warehouse, navigate below:
 - [BigQuery](/docs/tracking-methods/data-warehouse/bigquery)
 - [Snowflake](/docs/tracking-methods/data-warehouse/snowflake)
 - [Redshift](/docs/tracking-methods/data-warehouse/redshift)